guysbryant/nested-hash-iteration-v-000/README.md

     if attribute == :favorite_ice_cream_flavors
       value.each do |flavor|
-        # here, each index element in an ice cream flavor string
+        # here, each index element is an ice cream flavor string
         puts "#{flavor}"
       end
     end